Probate Q&A Series What steps must I take to file a creditor claim in North Carolina probate to recover court-ordered life insurance benefits?

 • The amount owed, or a statement of how it will be calculated.

-2. Submit the original claim to the Clerk of Superior Court in the county where the estate is open.
-3. Serve a copy on the personal representative by certified mail or in person.
+2. Present the claim to the personal representative.
+3. You may also file the claim with the Clerk of Superior Court in the county where the estate is open.

 Allowance or Objection

-After you present a claim, the personal representative must allow or reject it in writing within 30 days (N.C.
-Gen. Stat. § 28A-18-3).
-If the representative disallows your claim, you may petition the court to review the issue.
+After you present a claim, the personal representative must allow or reject it in writing within 90 days (N.C.
+Gen. Stat. § 28A-19-16).
+If the representative disallows your claim, you must bring an action on the claim within three months after notice of disallowance or the claim is barred.

 2. Key Steps at a Glance